Helpful ways to manage stress with yoga

 No additional charge for students enrolled in schools that have signed up.

 - 24/7 on-demand support.
-Confidential counselling, including crisis support, available night and day via phone, online chat, and email.
+Confidential counselling, including crisis support, available night and day via phone and online chat.

 - Experienced professionals.
 Professionally trained counsellors with experience dealing with the challenges faced by students.